Professor Nicholas E. Mandrak (he/him)

 Nicholas E. Mandrak is a Professor in Biological Sciences at the University of Toronto Scarborough (UTSC) in Toronto, Ontario.
-He is Director of the Conservation and Biodiversity stream of the professional M.Env.Sci. program at UTSC.
-Nick is a Research Associate of the Royal Ontario Museum and South Africa Institute of Aquatic Biodiversity.
-He is the Co-Chair of the Freshwater Fishes Species Specialist Subcommittee of COSEWIC.
-Nick is an Associate Editor of Biological Invasions and on the Editorial Board of the Journal of Aquatic Ecosystem Health and Management.
-His research interests are the biodiversity, biogeography, and conservation of Canadian freshwater fishes, with emphasis on endangered and invasive fishes.
-Nick has co-authored over 200 primary publications, over 100 government reports, 40 COSEWIC reports, and four books, including the newly revised ROM Field Guide to Ontario Fishes.
+He is Program Director of the Conservation and Biodiversity stream of the professional M.Env.Sci. program at UTSC.
+Nick is a Research Associate of the Royal Ontario Museum and South African Institute of Aquatic Biodiversity.
+He is a member, and former Co-Chair, of the Freshwater Fishes Species Specialist Subcommittee of COSEWIC.
+His research interests are the biodiversity, biogeography, and conservation of freshwater fishes, with emphasis on endangered and invasive fishes.
+Nick has co-authored over 250 primary publications, over 100 government reports, 40 COSEWIC reports, and five books, including the newly revised ROM Field Guide to Ontario Fishes.

 Post-Doctoral Fellows: